Claims and payments

 The Single Application Form can be submitted online by registering and logging in to Rural Payments and Services.

-If you choose to complete the Single Application Form on paper, it should be submitted to your local Rural Payments and Inspections Division area office and not to your local Forestry Commission Scotland conservancy office.
+If you choose to complete the Single Application Form on paper, it should be submitted to your local Rural Payments and Inspections Division area office and not to your local Scottish Forestry conservancy office.

 The deadline for the receipt of a Single Application Form is 16 May each calendar year.